chenh19/lab/oligo_designing.md

 ![](fig/oligo-31.png)

 ### v.
 Extending short DNA oligos
-- DNA Oligo is usually shorter than 60 bp.
+- DNA Oligo is usually shorter than 60 nt.
 If you want slightly longer oligos, one way is to order [DNA ultramers](https://www.idtdna.com/pages/products/custom-dna-rna/dna-oligos/ultramer-dna-oligos) from companies, another way is to extend short oligos
-- For example, two 60 bp oligos here with 21 bp complementary sequence.
+- For example, two 60 nt oligos here with 21 bp complementary sequence.
 Each oligo is both template and primer in this case.
 Just do a regular PCR and you'll get the full length double-strand DNA (99 bp in this case)
 ![](fig/oligo-32.png)

 > Note: